Lumbar puncture: Children

 In children, a sitting flexed position was as successful as lying on the side with respect to obtaining non-traumatic CSF, CSF for culture, and cell count.
 There was a higher success rate in obtaining CSF in the first attempt in infants younger than 12 months in the sitting flexed position.

 The spine of an infant at the time of birth differs from the adult spine.
 The conus medullaris (bottom of the spinal cord) terminates at the level of L1 in adults, but may range in term neonates (newly born babies) from L1–L3 levels.
 It is important to insert the spinal needle below the conus medullaris at the L3/L4 or L4/L5 interspinous levels.
 With growth of the spine, the conus typically reaches the adult level (L1) by 2 years of age.

 The ligamentum flavum and dura mater are not as thick in infants and children as they are in adults.
 Therefore, it is difficult to assess when the needle passes through them into the subarachnoid space because the characteristic "pop" or "give" may be subtle or nonexistent in the pediatric lumbar puncture.
 To decrease the chances of inserting the spinal needle too far, some clinicians use the "Cincinnati" method.
 This method involves removing the stylet of the spinal needle once the needle has advanced through the dermis.
 After removal of the stylet, the needle is inserted until CSF starts to come out of the needle.
 Once all of the CSF is collected, the stylet is then reinserted before removal of the needle.

+Newborn infants

+Lumbar punctures are often used to diagnose or verify an infection in very young babies and can cause quite a bit of pain unless appropriate pain control is used (analgesia).
+Managing pain is important for infants undergoing this procedure.
+Approaches for pain control include topical pain medications (anaesthetics such as lidocaine).
+The most effective approach for pain control in infants who require a lumbar puncture is not clear.